 Filing income tax returns for sports clubs

 If your sports club does not have a full income tax exemption you'll need to file a Clubs or societies income tax return (IR9) for the relevant income tax year.

 Income tax rates for sports clubs

 If your sports club is unincorporated you'll be taxed at the same rate as individuals.
-Find your income tax rate by using the Income tax rate calculator in Work it out.
+Find your income tax rate by using the Tax on annual income calculator.
 The calculator can also work out your tax on taxable income.

 If you're sports club is registered and incorporated you'll be taxed at the company tax rate.

 Paying resident withholding tax (RWT) for your sports club